RyanSnodgrass/wizards_in_hats_blog/_drafts/multiple-secrets-in-docker-build.md

 HARMLESS_SECRET=Hello World
 HARMFUL_SECRET=;)
 ```
-Start with something benign as just grabbing and printing to output.
+Start with something benign as grabbing and printing to output.
 The secret will only be present during execution of the RUN command, so shouldn't be exposed upon publication.
 ```docker
 RUN --mount=type=secret,id=secret_file \
     echo $(sed -n 's/^HARMFUL_SECRET=//p' /run/secrets/secret_file)